translate/pootle/docs/features/using_pootle_fs.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To retain all translation and allow translators to resolve conflicts use :djadmin:`merge`.
+To retain all translation and allow translators to resolve conflicts use :djadmin:`resolve`.
 This will merge any non-conflicting units and convert conflicts into suggestions, by default we use filesystem translations:

 .. code-block:: console

-   (env) $ pootle fs merge MYPROJECT
+   (env) $ pootle fs resolve MYPROJECT
    (env) $ pootle fs sync MYPROJECT